j0m0k0/Passform/readme.md

 Adjustable model parameters are `num_layers`, `dropout_rate`, `d_model` and `nhead`  by editing the configuration in `generate_passwords.py`.

+## Tutorial
+There is a video tutorial created by the author which you can access here.
 ## Contributing

 Contributions to Passform are welcome!
 Please review the contribution guidelines in `CONTRIBUTING.md` before submitting your pull requests.